Applatix/claudia/README.md

 ### Editing and previewing changes

+Edit `mkdocs.yml` to change layout, headers, theme and other global settings.
+Edit markdown files under the `docs` directory to update and add new content.

 Run the mkdocs server and visit [http://localhost:8000](http://localhost:8000) to preview your changes.

 ```
 mkdocs serve
 ```

-Edit `mkdocs.yml` to change layout, headers, theme and other global settings.
-Edit markdown files under the `docs` directory to update and add new content.

 ### Publishing

-Build the docs, which will generate static HTML into the `./site/` directory.
-Commit the contents of `./site/ ` into the `gh-pages` branch to reflect on the [Claudia project page](https://applatix.github.io/claudia).
+Run `mkdocs gh-deploy` to generate the static HTML and automatically push the contents into the `gh-pages` branch to reflect on the [Claudia project page](https://applatix.github.io/claudia).
 ```
-./build.py -c docs
+mkdocs gh-deploy
 ```